 Choosing the Right Career

-A change in career direction will take determination, drive, and confidence, but there are many resources available to help you.
-One of the first steps to take is re-evaluating your interests and goals, which may have drastically changed since you first started work.
-If you are keen to stay in the same industry as your first career, there are likely to be various roles available to you.
-Take a look at our suggestions following on from a career in the military, acting, sports or modelling.
+A change in career direction will take determination, drive and confidence.
+Thankfully, there are many resources available to help you.
+One of the first steps to take after short-term careers is to re-evaluate your interests and goals, which may have drastically changed over the years.
+Do you see yourself continuing in the industry?
+Or are you considering a change of career and sector too?

-If you need assistance getting on the right path to your future career, visit our pages on how to retrain to find out more information about the types of courses available.
+If you need assistance getting on the right path after short-term careers, visit our pages on How to Retrain.
+You’ll find more information on the types of retraining courses and qualifications available.
 Some options allow students to earn an income while studying, including part-time college or university and the Open University.
 These options are perfect for those who need more flexibility around their studies.